Here was a bit cut out of the upcoming GURPS: Technical Grappling. There are several reasons.

 - The generic penalty for kicking (-2) assumes a torso level kick – presumably the lower torso.
 Instead, you may kick anything at SM-4 and lower at no penalty, and each SM higher at an additional -1.
 Kicking to the head is thus -4, while stomping a grounded foe is not penalized!

 - You may trade balance for power in any move which carries a DX penalty by trading -1 damage for removing -1 DX penalty (this may not result in a bonus).
 Thus, a “light contact only” kick to the head may be thrown un-penalized at thr-4; this is suitable for some sporting competitions, but not full-contact events!
 Flying grappling moves may take the same reduction in Control Points in exchange for being less likely to fall down.

 Initially, I thought the same thing as TBone – high kicks should be harder than low ones.
-After all, we give basically the same advice to novices when teachiner martial arts.
+After all, we give basically the same advice to novices when teaching martial arts.
 However, had this section been in the final draft, I think Peter’s analysis would have resulted in its being cut anyway.
-The “how flexibile are you?” question for people who don’t train to fight is “not very, mostly,” but if you DO train, you stretch, I presume.
+The “how flexibile are you?” question for people who don’t train to fight is “not very, mostly,” but if you do train, you stretch, or at least get flexible enough that you can do what you need to do, under pressure, when you need to do it.
 Any athletic activity done without flexibility risks bad injury, so there we go.